Houston, we have a problem…

 1. White Male – In almost every single active shooter mass shooting incident that has no discernible ties to terrorism, the one common thread to start with is the white male.
 With rare exception, they are typically adults who may or may not have mental health issues.

 2. Isolation – They are usually the ones living on the outer fringes of society without any intimate connection with other humans.
 This goes for both females and males.
 There is no one he can turn to or show a need for help.
 They have no friends.
 They have no connections.
 They are alone.
+Technology has made this worse.

 3. Detachment – Because of their isolation and feelings of inadequacy, they develop their own universe where feelings begin to erode, both mentally and physically.
 This detachment helps them deal with their crushing loneliness.
 Once they have completely detached from these feelings, homicidal or suicidal ideations can take hold.
+The abundance and proliferation of shooter games has been proven to aid in this detachment.

 4. Hopelessness – This one is hard to describe.
 Almost all human beings have built into their DNA a sense of purpose that drives each of us to have hope that what we are doing has value.
 When this value is marginalized or lost, the will to keep going becomes greatly diminished.
 Hopelessness and detachment become almost interchangeable.
 The light at the end of the tunnel for most of us is all but lost on those without hope.